belsar-ai/gh-mcp/README.md

 - `getRepoInfo()`: Get owner and repo name.
 - `getCurrentMilestone()`: Get the default milestone from your config.
 - `getContextIds()`: Get internal IDs for labels, milestones, etc. (cached).
+- `help()`: Show full API documentation with examples and search tips.

 ## Troubleshooting